 We are accepting donations of medical and protective supplies and equipment, click below to see how you can help:

-While we have not evaluated OR treated any patients with this virus at our hospital to date, Southern Tennessee Regional Health System Lawrenceburgi has taken the following measures to prepare out of an abundance of caution, in accordance with CDC guidelines:
+Southern Tennessee Regional Health System Pulaski has taken the following measures to prepare out of an abundance of caution, in accordance with CDC guidelines:

 Patients in the Emergency Department and inpatient units are screened based on their recent travel history.